-3 Chapter eight of John Frame's DKG provides a helpful introduction to the use of rational argumentation in theology.
+&lt;sup>3 Chapter eight of John Frame's DKG provides a helpful introduction to the use of rational argumentation in theology.

-- 2. Sample qualifier: "Although Reformed systematic theology is sometimes accused of neglecting the person and work of the Holy Spirit, the triadic structure of the Reformed doctrine of salvation (i.e., pactum salutis, historia salutis, ordo salutis) provides a robust framework for appreciating the Holy Spirit's role in saving sinners.
-To be sure, Reformed Christians have sometimes failed to appreciate the significance of the third person of the Trinity, but this occurs as a result of neglecting their system of theology and not as its natural consequence." - G. Rebuttal: In your rebuttal, you acknowledge, accurately summarize, and refute objections to your claim, as well as the grounds (and sometimes warrants) upon which those objections are based. - Note: Strong thesis statements are built upon the acknowledgment, fair summarization, and cogent refutation of the strongest possible objections to the thesis.
+- determinative for one's view of justification.
+That is not a point of dispute between Wright and confessional Protestants. - ii.
+You may need to spell out your warrants when they are not shared by all parties in a debate, or when the particular relevance of an argument or piece of evidence may not be self-evident to your reader. - \ For example: A paper defending the practice of infant baptism might need to explain why it is that an OT passage would bear on the discussion of a NT sacrament. - iii.
+In the process of your research, you should always ask yourself whether or not your arguments and evidence are warranted, i.e., whether and how they provide support to your thesis/claim. - e.
+Backing: Backing provides further support for your warrants, though it may not support your thesis directly. - \For example: In trying to explain the warrant for using OT texts in an argument for infant baptism, you might appeal to the sound hermeneutical principle of building other doctrines via redemptive-historical exegesis, i.e., by reading the Bible from beginning to end. - f.
+Qualifiers: Qualifiers put limitations on your thesis/claim and protect you from overstating your case. - i.
+Sample thesis: "Although Reformed systematic theology is sometimes accused of neglecting the person and work of the Holy Spirit, the triadic structure of the Reformed doctrine of salvation (i.e., pactum salutis, historia salutis, ordo salutis) provides a robust framework for appreciating the Holy Spirit's role in saving sinners." - ii.
+Sample qualifier: "Although Reformed systematic theology is sometimes accused of neglecting the person and work of the Holy Spirit, the triadic structure of the Reformed doctrine of salvation (i.e., pactum salutis, historia salutis, ordo salutis) provides a robustframework for appreciating the Holy Spirit's role in saving sinners.
+To be sure, ReformedChristians have sometimes failed to appreciate the significance of the third person of theTrinity, but this occurs as a result of neglecting their system of theology and not as its natural consequence." - g.
+Rebuttal: In your rebuttal, you acknowledge, accurately summarize, and refute objections to your claim, as well as the grounds (and sometimes warrants: upon which those objections are based. - \Note: Strong thesis statements are built upon the acknowledgement, fair summarization, and cogent refutation of the strongest possible objections to the thesis.